MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-rhel.md

         [6:0:0:0]    disk    LIO-ORG  sbdnfs           4.0   /dev/sdc
         ```

-    6. Repeat step b-f to ensure other iSCSI devices are available.
+    6. Repeat step b-e to ensure other iSCSI devices are available.
     7. Repeat step a-f on another cluster node to ensure that all iSCSI devices on another cluster node are available.